sfc-gh-akelkar/pdf-ocr-with-position/DEMO-GUIDE.md

 - ✅ *Cost considerations*
 - ✅ *Specific model strengths*

-*"Claude 4 is our default for highest quality, but you have 10 models to choose from."*
+*"Claude 4 Sonnet gives the most detailed analysis.
+Llama 3.3 70B is faster and more cost-effective.
+You have 10 models to choose from based on your needs."*

 **💡 Key Message:** Flexible, configurable, customizable